cran-task-views/NetworkAnalysis/NetworkAnalysis.md

 an asymptotically consistent way.
 The method is mainly used in life sciences but is applicable across the board.

-- `r pkg("linkcomm")` provides functions for generating, visualizing, and analyzing overlapping communities in networks of arbitrary size and type.
-Unlike `r pkg("igraph")` and `r pkg ("network")`, it can compute relatedness `linkcomm::getClusterRelatedness` and `linkcomm::getCommunityConnectedness` as well as generate a mesoscopic matrix (`linkcomm::getCommunityMatrix`).
-Moreover, it can produce membership for hierarchical communities (`linkcomm::getNestedHierarchies`).

 ### Blockmodeling

 #### Generalized (structural and/or regular equivalence)